Simmons Branch Drainage Improvement Project - Phase 2

 - Stormwater Management (Lead)

-Several homes are experiencing first floor and garage flooding in the proximity of Pineview Drive and along Swift Drive, which are upstream of Lail Court, in flood events smaller than a 10-year flood.
+Several homes are experiencing first floor and garage flooding in the proximity of Pineview Drive and along Swift Drive, which are upstream of Lail Court.
 In addition, the existing box culvert along Swift Drive is undersized and in need of repair.
 The purpose of this project is to reduce street flooding on Swift Drive, minimize structural flooding of homes, eliminate channel bank erosion, and lower project costs.
 The final project will at a minimum meet the 10-year level and in some areas provide up to a 100-year level of service.

-Channel stabilization measures have been incorporated into the design to prevent bank erosion and loss of private property due to high velocities of Swift Creek.
+Channel stabilization measures have been incorporated into the design to prevent bank erosion and loss of private property due to high velocities of Simmons Branch.

 |Fall 2013||Phase I completed|